athrvakhrbde/wrong2/exampleSite/content/_index.md

 ---
+title: "Home"
 hero:
-  heading: Welcome to Novela, the simplest way to start publishing with Hugo.
+  heading: "Welcome to Novela, the simplest way to start publishing with Hugo."
-  maxWidthPX: 652
+  maxWidth: 652
-seo:
-  image: /images/hero-2.jpg
+  backgroundImage: "/images/hero-2.jpg"
 ---